salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 This observable difference will not be remediated as such a change would be non-trivial and backwards-incompatible with the current synthetic shadow implementation.

+### Lifecycle timing

+Due to the way that slotting is implemented in `@lwc/synthetic-shadow`, there is an observable difference in the timing of lifecycle hooks for slotted elements.

+As mentioned previously, in synthetic mode, slotted elements that are never assigned to a slot are not rendered.
+This means that their lifecycle hooks are never invoked.

+Another difference is that for synthetic mode, lifecycle hooks are invoked in the order of appearance after they are assigned, whereas in native mode, they are invoked in the order of appearance in the template.

 ### this.shadowRoot vs this.template

-`this.shadowRoot` references the component's shadow root in native Shadow DOM while `this.template` references the component's shadow root in synthetic Shadow DOM.
-This observable difference can be remediated for components that favor native Shadow DOM by aliasing `this.template` to `this.shadowRoot`.
-There are no plans to enable `this.shadowRoot` for existing components as the current LWC-ism is to use `this.template`.
+`this.shadowRoot` and `this.template` reference the component's shadow root in native Shadow DOM while `this.template` references the component's shadow root in synthetic Shadow DOM.
+There are no plans to enable `this.shadowRoot` for existing components that only support synthetic Shadow DOM as the current LWC-ism is to use `this.template`.

 ### this.shadowRoot instanceof ShadowRoot